-Some of the more common myths are listed below.
+Some of the more common ones are listed below.

 The common shrub juniper and even the rangy Bougainvillea are good bonsai subjects.

-This is a very old misunderstanding.
-Reputable sellers today are a lot more explicit as to where trees should grow.
+This is also one of the very oldest bonsai myths.
+Today, reputable sellers are much more explicit as to where trees should grow.

 Others are placed in pits and garages to be protected from bitter winters.
-Some will tolerate the snow, know your species!
+Some will tolerate the snow, you must know your species!

 Guests coming?
 It will not hurt to display your tree indoors for a day or two.
 (Unless it is in winter storage; then do not move it!)